 - Offences under the Bribery Act 2010

-One of the first considerations for claimants is whether it is necessary to seek to obtain a freezing injunction in order to prevent dissipation of assets.
+One of the first considerations for Claimants is whether it is necessary to seek to obtain a fezing injunction in order to prevent dissipation of assets.
 Those bringing a claim in fraud, as with any civil proceedings, will want to know that there are assets against which any potential judgment can be satisfied.
 Equally, those defending such claims will want to ensure that, insofar as is possible, their lifestyle remains unaffected whilst the proceedings are ongoing.
 They may wish to seek to have the freezing injunction revoked or its terms varied.
-Those made subject to a freezing injunction will also normally have obligations placed upon them, for example to disclose assets.
+Those subject to a freezing injunction will also normally have obligations placed upon them, for example, to disclose assets.
 Occasionally, a court will also make a civil search order (an ‘Anton Piller’ order), allowing the entering of premises for the purpose of securing evidence.

 I will assist in:

 - The obtaining, removal and variation of freezing injunctions.